xyliatgithub/IntroInfoSec2020-OLD/lab1/README.md

 ## Cross-Site Request Forgery Attack Lab (50 points)

 Please thoroughly read through the [lab description](https://seedsecuritylabs.org/Labs_16.04/PDF/Web_CSRF_Elgg.pdf) and complete all the tasks listed on it.
-We recommend you to read the entire document before you start.
+We recommend you read the entire document before you start.
 You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your attacks are successful.

 ## Submission Details

 - Due date of this assignment is announced on Blackboard.
-- You can work in a group of up to two people.
-Each group only needs to submit one report in PDF format.
+- Each group only needs to submit one report in PDF format.
 - Please list group members in your report explicitly.
 - Only typed reports are accepted.